 While KPIs provide insight into how your business is performing, other metrics can help you figure out what's going on when one of your KPIs leaves the acceptable range.
 Essentially, your KPIs will tell you when something is going wrong and the metrics outside of your KPIs tell you how you might go about fixing the issue.

 The metrics and KPIs that your business monitors will depend heavily on your business infrastructure.
-Generally speaking, KPIs should be well defined, quantifiable, essential for meeting your goals, and be applicable to your business.
-Metrics should also be well defined and should help support your KPIs.
+Generally speaking, KPIs should be well-defined, quantifiable, essential for meeting your goals, and applicable to your business.
+Metrics should also be well-defined and should help support your KPIs.
 Here are a few KPIs you should consider keeping an eye on:

 - Employee turnover

 - Return on investment